Last updated: 2026-02-14

 Category GitHub Copilot Windsurf Winner

 IDE Support Visual Studio Code, Visual Studio, JetBrains IDEs, Neovim, Xcode, Eclipse, Azure Data Studio.
-Multiple IDEs supported Tie
+Windsurf is a standalone VS Code-based editor.
+Also offers extensions for VS Code, JetBrains IDEs, and Neovim.
+Tie

 The Bottom Line